Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Introduction

 Alcohol misuse impacts not just on the drinker but also those around them.
 Children affected by parental alcohol misuse are more likely to have physical, psychological and behavioural problems.
 Parental alcohol misuse is strongly correlated with family conflict and with domestic violence (DV) and abuse.
-This poses a risk to children of immediate significant harm and of longer-term negative consequences.1
+This poses a risk to children of immediate significant harm and of longer-term negative consequences4.

 Patterns of consumption

-• To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis.
+• To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis

-• If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over three or more days.
+• If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over three or more days

-• If you have one or two heavy drinking episodes a week, you increase your risks of death from long-term illness and from accidents and injuries.
+• If you have one or two heavy drinking episodes a week, you increase your risks of death from long-term illness and from accidents and injuries

-• The risk of developing a range of health problems (including cancers of the mouth, throat and breast) increases the more you drink on a regular basis.
+• The risk of developing a range of health problems (including cancers of the mouth, throat and breast) increases the more you drink on a regular basis

 • If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.

-Figure 4: Patterns of alcohol consumption for Blackpool and England (%)
+Figure 1: Patterns of alcohol consumption for Blackpool and England (%)

 Adults who abstain from drinking 17.3% 16.2%